-A series of improvements were identified and delivered along the Alban Way through the previous iteration of this GAP.
-These provided much-needed enhancements to safety, habitat, access and information provision along the route.
+A series of improvements were identified and delivered along the Alban Way through the previous iteration of this plan.
+These provided much-needed safety, woodland management, access and information improvements along the route.
 The achievements of the previous plan are summarised in section 2.7 "Improvements under the 2014-19 Greenspace Action Plan".
-The 2019-24 GAP aims to maintain these improvements, whilst also taking forward further opportunities that have been identified.
+The 2019-24 GAP aims to maintain these improvements, whilst also taking forwards further opportunities that have been identified.